userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - "-DKF5DocTools_FOUND=OFF"
 ```

-`source` tells Snapcraft where to find the source code for KCalc.
-Whilst we're using the URL of a tarball file hosted on a website, Snapcraft can also use source code from a version control system or a local directory.
+`source` tells Snapcraft where to find the source material for a part.
+For our KCalc snap we're using the URL of a tarball file hosted on a website, but Snapcraft can also pull from version control systems or use a local directory.

 > ⓘ We're using version 23.08.5 of KCalc released in February 2024 for this how-to.
-At the time of writing (June 2024) this is the latest - and possibly final - version to support Qt 5.
+At the time of writing (June 2024) this is the latest (and possibly final) version to support Qt 5.

-We set `parse-info` to the location of the AppStream metadata file as it will be installed in our snap.
-This file provides the information needed by `adopt-info` and `common-id` that we added earlier on.
+If you're using an [AppStream metadata file](/t/using-external-metadata/4642#heading--appstream), then set `parse-info` to the location of that file in your snap.
+Snapcraft will parse this file and extract:
+1. global metadata for your snap, such as the `summary` and `description`, if *snapcraft.yaml* includes an `adopt-info` attribute that points to this part; and
+2. per app metadata, such as the location of the relevant desktop entry file, for each app that has a valid `common-id`

-In addition to Qt 5 and the KDE Frameworks, KCalc depends on two libraries: MPFR and GMP.
+In addition to Qt 5 and the KDE Frameworks, KCalc depends on two arithmetic/calculation libraries: MPFR and GMP.
 We use:
-- `build-packages` to ensure that the *development* versions of these libraries are during the build process, and
+- `build-packages` to ensure that the *development* versions of these libraries are during the build process; and
-- `stage-packages` to bundle the *run-time* versions within the snap.
+- `stage-packages` to bundle the *run-time* versions within the snap
-The packages will be obtained from the Ubuntu [package archive](https://packages.ubuntu.com) applicable to the chosen `base`.
-(In our case, as we're using `core22`, the packages need to be available in *Ubuntu 22.04 LTS*.)
-We don't need to list any of the Qt or KDE libraries, as the `kde-neon` extension makes them available for us.
+The packages will be obtained from the [Ubuntu package archive](https://packages.ubuntu.com) applicable to the chosen `base` and/or from any additional repositories that you define in *snapcraft.yaml*.
+In our case, as we're using `core22` and not defining any additional repositories, the packages need to be available in *Ubuntu 22.04 LTS*.
+There is no need to list any of the Qt or KDE libraries, as the `kde-neon` extension makes them available separately.

-[The `cmake` `plugin`](/t/the-cmake-plugin/8621) tells Snapcraft to build the KCalc source code using the *CMake build system*.
+We set the `plugin` to [`cmake`](/t/the-cmake-plugin/8621) to tell Snapcraft to build this part using the *CMake build system*.

 We pass various build-modifying parameters to CMake using `cmake-parameters`.
 For example:
 - `"-DINSTALL_ICONS=ON"` embeds KCalc's icons within the snap, so that they correctly appear in the user's application launcher.
-If this parameter is omitted, then users are likely to see a default icon instead.
+If this parameter is omitted, then users may see a generic application icon instead.
 - `"-DKF5DocTools_FOUND=OFF"` disables the generation of KCalc's documentation files.
 This helps to speed up the build process and reduce the size of our snap.
 Users can still access the documentation online via KCalc's *Help* menu.

-### Building the snap
+## Building the snap

-You can download the repository for our example KCalc snap by running the following command:
+You can download the repository for our `kcalc-example` snap by running the following command:

 ```bash
 git clone https://github.com/snapcraft-docs/kcalc-example